 Tanya (chapter 6) and Judy Green (chapter 7) represent examples of this dynamic in adolescents who wished for a baby.
 There, marriage was not part of the fantasy.
-However, marriage is often more sought than the dependent pregnancy.
+However, marriage is often more sought than dependent pregnancy.
 For instance. the relationship for both a boy and a girl may offer a way of avoiding the anxiety of leaving home and becoming independent.
 Sex is then employed to build a substitute attachment and pregnancy is only the stamp which seals such a bond.

 Mr and Mrs M were from very different backgrounds when they met in college.
 Mr M was wary of marriage, citing his own parents' poor relationship and hardworking life.
 Mrs M's father was a successful military man and an alcoholic.
 He beat her and her brother occasionally, but he was frequently verbally abusive of them and of Mrs M's mother.
 Mrs M felt her mother was well disposed to her, but completely unable to protect her.
-The late adolescent sexual relationship to Mr M was an integral part of finding him a safe haven, but this restlessness about commitment made him a challenge for her which had echoes of the lack of safety with her own parents.
+The late adolescent sexual relationship to Mr M was an integral part of finding him a safe haven. but this restlessness about commitment made him a challenge for her which had echoes of the lack of safety with her own parents.
 When she became pregnant, Mrs M was consciously 'almost relieved' and unconsciously even more relieved of the fear of being abandoned for the time being.
 She even agreed to have an abortion if Mr M would marry her.
-Although he did, the marriage carried forward for many vears the complementary patterns of her desperately anxious attachment and his sense of being trapped into an ambivalent union.
+Although he did, the marriage carried forward for many vears the complementary patterns desperately anxious attachment and his sense of being trapped into an ambivalent union.

-Sex as link into and out of marriage: Hidden aspects of an oedipal bond

-As far as he knew, Irwin (chapter 10) was attracted to his first serious girlfriend at 19, despite her casual sexual involvement with a cavalier youth who was already in her room waiting to have sex with her as Irwin brought her home from their first date.
-Several years later in analysis he discovered that a large part of the attraction for her was the 'homosexual' aspect of the jealousy of the man.10 Irwin was jealous of his own father, enjoying his competence and power, and wished to get that competence from him for himself as well as the affection from him for which he longed.
+Sex as link into and out of marriage: Hidden aspects of an oedipal bond waiting to have sex with her as Irwin brought her home from their first date.
+Several years later in analysis he discovered that a large part of the attraction for her was the 'homosexual' aspect of the jealousy of the man.
+10 Irwin was jealous of his own father, enjoying his competence and power, and wished to get that competence from him for himself as well as the affection from him for which he longed.
 This dynamic was stirred up at the moment of this adolescent encounter which occurred when he felt lonely and insecure, having just moved out of his parents' house when he transferred to a new college for his junior year.
 Thus the attachment to the girlfriend who would satisfy his passive, yearnings considerably dependent was augmented by the symbolic connection to the through her body.
 He thereby was man symbolically supported by both parents through the anxieties of leaving home.
 These factors remained in operation until the day, as he put it, that "he popped the answer' and they agreed to marry so that she would support him through graduate school.
 Upon marriage, he retreated from sex, began to substitute masturbation with fantasies of other women, and quickly began an affair.
 Sex, which had been a temptation into a relationship, was now used as a way out of it.